Atatiana Jefferson Shooting: Police Killing Of Black Woman Through Her Bedroom Window Prompts Outrage

 “If you don’t feel safe with the police department, then who do you feel safe with?” he said.

 Others have seen racial undertones with another controversial killing of a black person by police under questionable circumstances.
-Just one year ago, a black man in Dallas was shot to death by police officer Amber Guyger, who said she thought the man was in her apartment when really she had gone to the wrong door.
+Just one year ago, a black man in Dallas was shot to death by police officer Amber Guyger, who said she thought the man was in her apartment when really, she had gone to the wrong door.

 Presidential candidate and former Texas Congressman Beto O’Rourke was among those speaking out, taking to Twitter to demand accountability from the police department.